MicrosoftDocs/winrt-api/windows.networking.sockets/controlchanneltrigger.md

 # Windows.Networking.Sockets.ControlChannelTrigger

 ## -description
 Enables real time notifications to be received in the background for objects that establish a TCP connection and wish to be notified of incoming traffic.

+Call [**BackgroundExecutionManager.RequestAccessAsync**](../windows.applicationmodel.background.backgroundexecutionmanager.md#Windows_ApplicationModel_Background_BackgroundExecutionManager_RequestAccessAsync) before using **ControlChannelTrigger**.

 > [!NOTE]
 > This class is not supported on Windows Phone.